lvsgate/lvs-dpdk/README.md

                                      # -c <worker core count>
                                      # -f <config file include default command which you can change in ofp cli>

-## 7. Connect to ofp cli and configure network
+## 7. Connect to ofp cli or edit ofp.conf to configure network
     telnet localhost 2345
     type in "?" or "help"
     >>> ?